 Each year there are two main sources of police general funds.
 These are Government Grants (Police Grant from the Home Office and Revenue Support Grant from Communities and Local Government), and the Precept (council tax), which is determined locally.
-In addition there is a specific grant in 2013/14 to compensate for the changes brought about by the localisation of council tax benefit.
-From 2014/15 onwards, this specific grant will be consolidated into the Police Grant.

 The precept is determined locally on an annual basis.
 Every year I will consult on my precept proposals and listen to what you say.
 I will also consider carefully the recommendations of the Police and Crime Panel, who have an opportunity to veto my initial proposals, before I decide the final precept level.